ilbers/isar/RECIPE-API-CHANGELOG.md

 Set `Rules-Requires-Root: no` in `debian/control` files to prevent unnecessary invocation of fakeroot during package builds.
 This follows Debian guidelines recommending not to use fakeroot when no privileged operations (e.g., `chown`, root file modifications) are required.

 ### Add opensbi class to simplify custom OpenSBI builds

 A new class called `opensbi` has been introduced that shall help writing shorter recipes for custom OpenSBI builds.
-Usage examples can be found in `meta-isar/recipes/bsp/opensbi`. root file modifications) are required.
+Usage examples can be found in `meta-isar/recipes/bsp/opensbi`.

 ### Populate systemd units based on presets during image postprocessing